nguyenj25/part1/README.md

 # part1
 #HELLO FUTURE ME
-This project is about lab 12 for linux
+This project is about lab 12 for linuxs